Quarkus Temporal

 Context Propagation

-You can use an MDC (Mapped Diagnostic Context) Context Propagator to propagate information from the workflow client to workflow execution, workflow to activity, workflow to child workflow, and workflow to child thread created using Async.
+You can use an MDC (Mapped Diagnostic Context) Propagator to propagate information from the workflow client to workflow execution, workflow to activity, workflow to child workflow, and workflow to child thread created using Async.

 To enable the MDC propagator or any custom propagators simply produce a CDI bean implementing the ContextPropagator interface.